 - You can en passant only with pawns and not other chess pieces otherwise it would be illegal.

 So that’s it!
-I hope you are now well familiar with this one of the most confused, one of the most overlooked, special rules of chess known as ‘En Passant’.
+I hope you are now well familiar with this special rule of chess known as ‘En Passant’.

-I hope you enjoyed reading this article as much as I liked sharing the information with you.
-Now if you have some time then I also suggest you read these interesting articles by me which would increase your chess knowledge and clear many of your doubts.
+I hope you enjoyed a lot, reading this article as much as I liked sharing all the information with you.

 Hi!
 I’m Pritam and I’m a huge chess enthusiast!
 I know the actual problems that chess players face.
 I created this site to make chess easy to understand for newcomers, and also to help players of all levels of ability to improve their chess-playing skills.
 Read more about me here.